Quartararo wins as MotoGP resumes; Márquez crashes out - WHIZ News

-JEREZ DE LA FRONTERA, Spain (AP) — Fabio Quartararo won the Spanish Grand Prix on Sunday as MotoGP got its season underway amid the coronavirus pandemic.
+JEREZ DE LA FRONTERA, Spain (AP) — Fabio Quartararo won his maiden race after Marc Márquez broke his arm in a crash at the Spanish Grand Prix on Sunday as MotoGP got its season underway amid the coronavirus pandemic.

+Márquez, a six-time defending MotoGP champion, crashed hard with four laps to go and had to be carried off the track on a stretcher.
+Team Honda said he is expected to undergo surgery on Tuesday but his recovery time is not yet known.

 The 21-year-old Quartararo, who started from pole position after a record lap at the Circuito de Jerez-Ángel Nieto, became the first Frenchman to win in MotoGP since Regis Laconi in 1999.